nagasudhirpulla/taming_python/blog/skills/logging_syslog.md

-## Skill - Logging to Syslog server in Python
+## Skill - Send logs to Syslog server in Python using SysLogHandler

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)